gear-foundation/gear-wiki/docs/developing-contracts/testing.md

         "./target/wasm32-unknown-unknown/release/demo_ping.wasm",
     );

-    // Also, you may use `Program::current()` function to load the current program. let _ = Program::current(&sys);
+    // Also, you may use the `Program::current()` function to load the current program. let _ = Program::current(&sys);

     // We can check the id of the program by calling `id()` function.